skylightio/skylight-docs/README.md

 You can create partials to include in multiple chapters.
 Just create an `.md.erb` file in the `partials` folder with a filename beginning with an underscore (e.g. `_partial_name.md.erb`).
 You can then include this partial in chapters with:
 `<%= render partial: "partial_name" %>`

+Note: blocks are currently not supported in our partials, but you can use locals.

 #### Fenced Code Blocks
 Add the language for the fenced code block where possible. e.g.
 ~~~